Leftfish/Advent-of-Code-2022/README.md

 * [2020](https://github.com/Leftfish/Advent-of-Code-2020): 25 days for the first time!
 * [2021](https://github.com/Leftfish/Advent-of-Code-2021): 25 days for the second time!

-Let's see if I can do it three times in a row...

 During the first couple of days, I implemented the solution in Python first and then tried to do the same in Java (just to see if I can still write anything remotely resembling it).
-Then, I had to rely on hints from the awesome AoC community with day 11 (part 2) and day 21 (part 2).
+Then, I had to rely on hints from the awesome AoC community with day 11 (part 2), day 21 (part 2) and day 24 (to debug my A*).
 Some visualisations of day 17 helped me debug my code, and convinced me I was on the right track to solve the puzzle.

+As of 25.12.2022 - I have 44 stars which is more/less on par with previous years.
+Five puzzles (2.5 'days') to go.

 Things I **L**earned, **R**evised or **I**mproved at in 2022: